2025 Northern Vietnam floods: Impact

 The heavy rainfall and flooding affected many localities across northern and north-central Vietnam, resulting in widespread inundation.
 In Hanoi, major downpours on 30 September and 7 October caused severe urban flooding at numerous sites.
 On 30 September, 116 flooded locations were recorded, and on 7 October, 122 flooded areas and nearly 30 paralyzed roads were reported.
 Flooding also occurred after Typhoon Bualoi in the provinces of Thanh Hóa, Nghệ An, Ninh Bình, Phú Thọ, Tuyên Quang, and Thái Nguyên.
 During the rainfall event associated with Typhoon Matmo, Thái Nguyên, Bắc Ninh, Lạng Sơn, and Cao Bằng also experienced extensive inundation.
 In the final rainfall episode from 13 to 15 October, localized flooding was reported in Haiphong due to heavy rain.

 A total of 84 dyke-related incidents occurred across northern provinces following the heavy rains brought by Matmo, while 50 incidents had been recorded earlier during Bualoi.
 At 13:30 on 7 October, the Bắc Khê 1 hydropower dam, located in Kim Đồng commune, former Tràng Định district (now part of Tân Tiến commune), partially collapsed near its spillway.
 The initial fissure, initially small, gradually widened into a gap 4–5 meters wide and 3–4 meters deep.

 Aftermath

 The combination of typhoons Ragasa, Bualoi, and Matmo, together with other rain-inducing weather systems, caused 85 deaths and missing persons – 67 during Bualoi and 18 during Matmo.
-The total economic losses were estimated at 35.723 trillion VND, including 18.803 trillion VND attributed to Bualoi and 16.920 trillion VND to Matmo.
-The three typhoons and resulting floods caused an estimated 3.2 trillion VND in damage to road transport infrastructure.
+The total economic losses were estimated at 44.9 trillion VND (US$1.79 billion), including nearly 23.9 trillion VND (US$950 million) attributed to Bualoi and 21.0 trillion VND (US$837 million) to Matmo.
+The three typhoons and resulting floods caused an estimated 3.2 trillion VND (US$127.3 million) in damage to road transport infrastructure.
 According to statistics, more than 10,000 educational institutions were affected by the storms and flooding.
 The Department of Insurance Supervision and Management under the Ministry of Finance reported that, as of 10 October, insurance companies had documented 7 cases of human losses, with compensation estimated at 745 million VND, and 3,746 cases of property damage and other non-life insurance claims, totaling nearly 1.674 trillion VND in estimated losses.
+The railway sector reported that the total estimated funding needed to remedy the damage was VND 937 billion, including VND 74 billion in losses related to passenger and freight transport, VND 188 billion for first-phase emergency repairs, and up to VND 552 billion required to reinforce the infrastructure and restore train operating speeds.